consbio/mbtileserver/README.md

 Reloading the server will cause it to pick up changes to the tiles directory, adding new tilesets and removing any that are no longer present.

+#### Reload using a filesystem watcher

+mbtileserver optionally supports reload of individual tilesets by watching for filesystem changes.
+This functionality must be enabled with the `--enable-fs-watch` flag.

+All directories specified by `-d` / `--dir` and any subdirectories that exist at the time the server is started will be watched for changes to the tilesets.

+WARNING: Do not remove the top-level watched directories while the server is running.

+WARNING: Do not create or delete subdirectories within the watched directories while the server is running.

+WARNING: do not generate tiles directly in the watched directories.
+Instead, create them in separate directories and copy them into the watched directories when complete.

 ### Using with a reverse proxy